 There are so many things to consider: should you have it at home?
 Do you need to do party bags?
 What about the food?

-Well, fear not.
-We’ll pass on a few great tips for an amazing kids’ party that won’t cost the earth.
+Great tips for an amazing kids’ party that won’t cost the earth

 All but the most spontaneous parties begin with the invitations.
 This is your first opportunity to save money.